DE-RSE/positions/2020-an-environment-for-sustainable-research-software-in-germany-and-beyond/manuscript.md

 there are ongoing discussions whether software should be considered as a specific kind of research data or as a separate entity (Lamprecht et al.
 2019).
-Unfortunately, guidelines and policies for sustainable research software development in Germany are still lacking and long-term funding strategies are missing.
-This all leads to unmet requirements and unsolved challenges that we want to highlight in this paper by elaborating on i) why research software engineering needs to be considered a first class citizen in the research landscape; ii) how to decide which software to sustain; iii) who sustains research software; iv) how software can be funded sustainably; v) what infrastructure is needed for sustainable software development; and vi) legal
+These positive developments notwithstanding, guidelines and policies for sustainable research software development in Germany are unfortunately still lacking and long-term funding strategies are missing.
+This all leads to unmet requirements and unsolved challenges that we want to highlight in this paper by elaborating on i) why research software engineering needs to be considered a first class citizen in academic research; ii) how to decide which software to sustain; iii) who sustains research software; iv) how software can be funded sustainably; v) what infrastructure is needed for sustainable software development; and vi) legal